nircoe/Unity_Data_Management/README.md

           * class AppleCloudWriterReader - no need to change, inheret from CloudWriterReader

-          * interface IDataManagement - no need to change, every script in your game that will need to write/read game data needs to implement this inteface
+          * interface IDataManagement - no need to change, every script in your game that will write/read game data needs to implement this inteface